MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/plan-spf.md

 This article helps you ensure that you've the prerequisites and planning steps in place before you deploy System Center - Service Provider Foundation (SPF).

-## Deployment prerequisites
+## Prerequisites

-Deployment requirements for SPF include:
+Before you deploy SPF, ensure that the requirements for SPF include:

--	Ensure you've the minimum [hardware and software](./system-requirements-spf.md) requirements on the SPF server.
+-	The minimum [hardware and software](./system-requirements-spf.md) requirements on the SPF server.
 -	The SPF server needs SQL Server for its database.
 The SQL Server database can be local or on a remote server and should have at least 5 GB of storage.
 When you install SPF, you need to specify the server's name and port number.
 [Learn more](./system-requirements-spf.md#sql-server) about supported SQL Server versions.
 -	The VMM console should be installed on the SPF server.
 SPF can also run on the same server as the VMM management server.
 VMM must be deployed in your infrastructure.
 -	If you want to use usage metering to manage tenant costs, you need a System Center Operations Manager server, and a Data Warehouse server, running Windows 2012 R2 or later.